shaunography/snotra/README.md

 * ECR Image Scan on Push is not Enabled (ecr)
 * RDS Instances Do Not Have Deletion Protection Enabled (rds)
 * Unencrypted SNS Topics (sns)
+* Domain Does Not Have Domain Transfer Lock Set (route53)

 ## results JSON
 The results JSON file that Snotra produces is in the following format: